 Following this advice will prevent you from falling prey to phishing scams which could lead you to unintentionally downloading malicious, password-pilfering software onto your computer.

 If you are ever uncertain about whether an update or download is legitimate or if you suspect your electronically stored personal information might have been compromised through the Mac Keychain vulnerability or through another channel, we encourage you to seek advice from an IT expert.
-At Nexus IT Consultants, we can help you establish a solid set of security credentials and ensure your software is always up to date.
-For more information regarding Mac Keychain, its vulnerability, and how to safeguard your passwords, contact a Nexus IT Consultants IT professional in Salt Lake City and Northern Utah by calling (435) 659-2533 or (801) 839-7006 or emailing firstname.lastname@example.org.
+At Nexus IT, we can help you establish a solid set of security credentials and ensure your software is always up to date.
+For more information regarding Mac Keychain, its vulnerability, and how to safeguard your passwords, contact a Nexus IT IT professional in Salt Lake City by calling (801) 839-7006 or emailing firstname.lastname@example.org.

 We look forward to helping you keep your private information from going public.